How to build resilience

 What are some ways to build up resilience?

 There are a few things you can do to help build up your resilience:

 Surround yourself with caring friends and family - psychologists say that surrounding yourself with people who will listen to you and support you is the most important way to build up resilience.

 Accepting challenges and change

-Optimistic attitudes are always a good thing to have, it helps you to focus on the good will happen in the future instead of worrying about the possible fears you have for the future.
+Optimistic attitudes are great to have because it helps you to focus on the good that will happen in the future instead of worrying about the fears you have for the future.

 Taking care of yourself physically and mentally